severinkaderli/Kuro/README.md

   * Supports all important HTTP Methods.
   * Multiple Methods per route definition are possible.
   * Callback can be either a Controller-Method or a Closure.
-* Coming: PSR7-Compatible MessageInterfaces for Request and Responses.
+* Todo:
+  * Redo the Request class. or create a external request class.
 * Coming: DatabaseConnection & Model
 * Unit-Tested